Jodu555/Twitch-Stream-Downloader-SAAS/README.md

 Here goes the rule of first come first server:
 This means the first sniffentry you deleted will persist Aswell as the first videos recorded that are not deleted

+### Signup Flow
+1. Enter Username email and password
+1.5 Account created and marked as pending
+2. Get send a email code to verify
+3. Enter the code in the input field
+4. Account is verified created